 Valuations should proceed using the methodology outlined in the preceding paragraphs.
 However, where appropriate additional allowances may be made for each category from the table below.
-Such allowances will be made on a building by building basis to the resulting £rate/m after reflecting normal age allowances from the SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations) for an equivalent warehouse in the locality.
+Such allowances will be made on a building by building basis to the resulting £rate/m after reflecting normal age allowances from SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations) for an equivalent warehouse in the locality.

-The ranges of allowances in the table below are based primarily on rental evidence from England & Wales where, in some localities, there is an oversupply of technically obsolete purpose built cold stores.
-The wide ranges of possible allowance reflect that position.
-The factors of supply and demand in Scotland, where such subjects are relatively few in number, are quite different and, accordingly, it is not envisaged that allowance will require to be granted in the upper end of the ranges provided for in the table below.
+It is not envisaged that allowances will require to be granted in the upper end of the ranges provided for in the table below unless subjects are entirely lacking any upgrading/refurbishment since first built.
 Valuers should be aware, for example, that a 25% addition for cold store construction with a 20% end allowance produces a rate equal to that applied to the equivalent ambient warehouse in the locality.

-In using the table below, valuers should be aware that age is only a guide to categorisation and the true nature and category of the cold store will be determined by consideration of age, specification and character.
+In using the table below valuers should be aware that age is only a guide to categorisation and the true nature and category of the cold store will be determined by consideration of age, specification and character.
 This will include reflecting any improvements or upgrading of original specifications.